 50. What is Computer Hacking? - Definition, Prevention & History

-In this lesson we will understand what computer hacking is, the activities involved and ways of preventing it.
-We will examine briefly how computer hacking has evolved.
+In this lesson, we'll learn what computer hacking is, the activities involved, and ways of preventing it.
+We'll also examine briefly how computer hacking has evolved over the years.

 51. What is the Difference Between Phishing and Pharming?

 In this lesson we will look at the definitions of Phishing and Pharming.
 Although similar, there are some definite differences between how these two kinds of cyber attacks are carried out.